To our Cornerstone Family and Followers:

 If you would like help in healing your relationship, please contact CornerStone Family Services at 614-459-3003 to talk with a counselor or coach.

 CornerStone is a not-for-profit 501(c)(3) corporation and accepts donations to further their outreach to the central Ohio community.
 Accordingly, CornerStone offers reduced fee adjustments (scholarships) for those with qualified need in order to provide access to counseling for those with limited means to pay for services.
-In 2017, Cornerstone provided the equivalent of over $140,000 in pro bono services to over 200 families.
+Each year, Cornerstone provides approximately $180,000 in pro bono and discounted services to over 200 families.

 Donors may choose to designate their donation “In Memory of Robert Uhle” by checking the box in the donation form: https://cornerstonefamilyservices.org/donate/